 Sculptor James Brenner also returned to the MWMO this year with an exhibition of works from his Hydro-Illuminata project.
 The exhibition features iron works, photos and video documenting the public water and fire spectacle on the banks of the Mississippi River that followed a series of community outreach events focused on the intersection of art, science and water.
 It’s still on display through January 12, 2018, if you’d like to see it.

 We also owe a word of thanks to the Minnesota Pollution Control Agency for lending us their Climate, Energy, and Community: What We Can Do exhibit.
 Ditto the talented students and faculty from The Blake School, who let us borrow their amazing poster cutouts from the Eco Experience at the Minnesota State Fair.

 The Northeast Green Campus Nexus

 It has been inspiring over the last several years to watch communities in Northeast Minneapolis work with local schools to turn their campuses into environmental learning laboratories.
 Last year’s Edison High School Green Campus project was followed this year by a similarly inspiring project at Northeast Middle School.

 The Audubon Neighborhood Association led an effort to transform a portion of the school’s oversized parking lot into a raingarden.
 Science teacher Yosefa Carriger and Principal Vernon Rowe brought the project into the classroom with help from engineers at Civil Site Group, who involved 10th-grade students in the design of the raingarden.
-Wetland Habitat Restorations — the team behind the signage at Edison — likewise involved Carriger’s students in the design of the interpretive signage installed at the school.
+Wetland Habitat Restorations (now Landbridge Ecological)— the team behind the signage at Edison — likewise involved Carriger’s students in the design of the interpretive signage installed at the school.

 Mississippi River Green Team